 Skype for Business is going to be phased out this year, and all users will be advised to move to using Microsoft Teams.

 The COVID-19 pandemic has resulted in higher usage of Microsoft Teams throughout the College.
 Teams has helped the College collaborate more effectively during the pandemic and has been vital for the College to operate remotely under these exceptional circumstances.

 Despite its many benefits this presents several data protection issues and correct ‘Teams etiquette’ is paramount to protect, not only the risk of sensitive data being published but the well-being of everybody using teams to hold virtual meetings.

-Each Team meeting has chat functionality which is accessible to all participants.
-Please be mindful that Meeting participants can still view the teams chat even after they have left the meeting.
-We need to be acutely aware of this and be conscious of what we post within the teams chat function during and after any meeting has closed or in the case where a participant(s) leaves before the meeting ends.
+Each Team meeting has chat functionality that is accessible to all participants.
+Please be mindful that Meeting participants can still view the Teams chat even after they have left the meeting.
+We need to be acutely aware of this and be conscious of what we post within the Teams chat function during and after any meeting has closed or in the case where a participant(s) leaves before the meeting ends.

 If follow on meetings are required involving different participants then it is recommended to close the original meeting and create a new one.
 This will create a new chat.
 It is, however, good practice to remain mindful of the information we post within the chat function when using Teams.

 Teams expire a year from the date and time the team was created.
 The team owner will be sent a notification for Team renewal 30 days, 15 days, and 1 day before the Team's expiration date.
 The team owner can let the Team expire or, should the Team still be needed, in the Team Setting select the option to ‘Renew now’ to reset the expiration date.
 For more information see the Teams Starter Guide and the Team expiration and renewal in Microsoft Teams web page.